Just Retirement valued at $1.8 billion in London share listing

 Just Retirement, backed by private equity group Permira, priced the sale of a 30.5 percent stake at 225 pence per share, the middle of its original 200p to 250p range.

-Just Retirement, which was listed on London's junior Alternative Investment Market before being bought by Permira funds in 2009, raised 300 million pounds from the sale of new shares to strengthen its capital position and drive growth.
+The company, which was listed on the junior Alternative Investment Market before being bought by Permira funds in 2009, raised 300 million pounds from the sale of new shares.

-Existing owners, including Permira and company management, will bank a total of 43.2 million pounds.
-This could be increased by 15 percent if an overallotment option, whereby more stock can be sold if there is strong demand, is exercised.
+Existing shareholders, including Permira and company management, will bank a total of 43.2 million pounds, which could be increased by 15 percent if an overallotment option, whereby more stock can be sold if there is strong demand, is exercised.

 If that option is not exercised, funds managed by Permira will retain a 62.4 percent stake in the company.